-The Panel is required to follow the process set out in clause 8.8.3 when making its determination.
-Completion of the final guidelines will follow the timetable below:
+The Panel is required to follow the process set out in clause 8.8.3 of the Rules when making its determination.
+The Panel made its determination on the final guidelines according to the following timetable:

 Date Step

 24 July 2006 Panel issues a consultation notice, publishes the draft guidelines and invites written submissions.